 On its own, quoi tends to be used in three main ways:

-#1 Quoi used as a stand-alone word for “what”
+#1 Quoi used as a stand-alone to say “what” in French

 Note that when French people usually use quoi this way, it’s not neutral.
 It’s typically an informal way to express incomprehension or astonishment – think “What?” or “What?!”.